asosatrejo/leaflet-challenge/README.md

    * Your visualization should look something like the preceding map.

 ### Map Features
-- [ ] TileLayer loads
+- [ x ] TileLayer loads
-- [ ] Connects to geojson API using D3
+- [ x ] Connects to geojson API using D3
-- [ ] Markers with size corresponding to earthquake magnitude
+- [ x ] Markers with size corresponding to earthquake magnitude
-- [ ] A legend showing the depth and their corresponding color
+- [ x ] A legend showing the depth and their corresponding color

 ### Data Points
-- [ ] Data points scale with magnitude level
+- [ x ] Data points scale with magnitude level
-- [ ] Data points colors change with depth level
+- [ x ] Data points colors change with depth level
-- [ ] Each point has a tooltip with the Magnitude, location and depth
+- [ x ] Each point has a tooltip with the Magnitude, location and depth
-- [ ] All data points load in the correct locations
+- [ x ] All data points load in the correct locations